PaulBlanche/frugal/docs/data/api/02-script-loader.md

 # Script loader

 The script loader is used to generate bundle of JavaScript code executed on the browser.
-Every module targeted by this loader should export a `main()` function :
+Every module targeted by this loader should export a `main()` function:

 ```ts
 export function main() {